-The insects of the African tropical and subtropical savanna, dry woodlands and bush...
+The insects and other invertebrates of the African tropical and subtropical savanna, dry woodlands and bush...

 Pachylomerus femoralis, 'Flattened Giant Dung Beetle'